-- 42. Defendant failed to comply with these BIPA mandates. - 43.
-Defendant is a company registered to do business in Illinois and thus qualifies as a "private entity" under BIPA.
-See 740 ILCS 14/10. - 44.
-Plaintiff is an individual who had his "biometric identifiers" captured and/or collected by Defendant, as explained in detail in above.
-See 740 ILCS 14/10. - 45.
-Plaintiff's biometric identifiers were used to identify Plaintiff and, therefore, constitute "biometric information" as defined by BIPA.
-See 740 ILCS 14/10. - 46.
-Defendant failed to provide a publicly available retention schedule or guidelines for permanently destroying biometric identifiers and biometric information as specified by BIPA.
-See 740 ILCS 14/15(a). - 47.
-Upon information and belief, Defendant lacked retention schedules and guidelines for permanently destroying Plaintiff's and the Class's biometric data and have not and will not destroy Plaintiff's and the Class's biometric data when the initial purpose for collecting or obtaining such data has been satisfied or within three years of the individual's last interaction with the company. - 48.
-On behalf of herself and the Class, Plaintiff seeks: (1) declaratory relief; (2) injunctive and equitable relief as is necessary to protect the interests of Plaintiff and the Class by requiring Defendant to comply with BIPA's requirements for the collection, capture, storage, and use of biometric identifiers and biometric information as described herein; (3) statutory damages of \$5,000 for each intentional and/or reckless violation of BIPA pursuant to 740 ILCS 14/20(2) or, in the alternative, statutory damages of \$1,000 for each negligent violation of BIPA pursuant to 740 ILCS 14/20(1); and (4) reasonable attorneys' fees and costs and other litigation expenses pursuant to 740 ILCS 14/20(3).
+50. Defendant failed to comply with these BIPA mandates.

+51. Defendant is a company registered to do business in Illinois and thus qualifies as a "private entity" under BIPA.
+See 740 ILCS 14/10.

+52. Plaintiff is an individual who had his "biometric identifiers" captured and/or collected by Defendant, as explained in detail in above.
+See 740 ILCS 14/10.

+53. Plaintiff's biometric identifiers were used to identify Plaintiff and, therefore, constitute "biometric information" as defined by BIPA.
+See 740 ILCS 14/10.

+54. Defendant failed to provide a publicly available retention schedule or guidelines for permanently destroying biometric identifiers and biometric information as specified by BIPA.
+See 740 ILCS 14/15(a).

+55. Defendant lacked retention schedules and guidelines for permanently destroying Plaintiff's and the Class's biometric data.
+As such, the only reasonable conclusion is that Defendant has not, and will not, destroy Plaintiff's and the Class's biometric data when the initial purpose for collecting or obtaining such data has been satisfied.

+56. On behalf of himself and the Class, Plaintiff seeks: (1) declaratory relief; (2) injunctive and equitable relief as is necessary to protect the interests of Plaintiff and the Class by requiring Defendant to comply with BIPA's requirements for the collection, capture, storage, and use of biometric identifiers and biometric information as described herein; (3) statutory damages of \$5,000 for each intentional and/or reckless violation of BIPA pursuant to 740 ILCS 14/20(2) or, in the alternative, statutory damages of \$1,000 for each negligent violation of BIPA pursuant to 740 ILCS 14/20(1); and (4) reasonable attorneys' fees and costs and other litigation expenses pursuant to 740 ILCS 14/20(3).

-COUNT II - FOR DAMAGES AGAINST DEFENDANT VIOLATION OF 740 ILCS 14/15(d) - FAILURE TO OBTAIN INFORMED WRITTEN CONSENT AND RELEASE BEFORE OBTAINING BIOMETRIC IDENTIFIERS OR INFORMATION
+COUNT II - FOR DAMAGES AGAINST DEFENDANTS VIOLATION OF 740 ILCS 14/15(B) - FAILURE TO OBTAIN INFORMED WRITTEN CONSENT AND RELEASE BEFORE OBTAINING BIOMETRIC IDENTIFIERS OR INFORMATION

-- 49. Plaintiff incorporates the foregoing allegations as if fully set forth herein. - before acquiring their biometric data.
+57. Plaintiff incorporates the foregoing allegations as if fully set forth herein.

+58. BIPA requires companies to obtain informed written consent from employees before acquiring their biometric data.
 Specifically, BIPA makes it unlawful for any private entity to "collect, capture, purchase, receive through trade, or otherwise obtain a person's or a customer's biometric identifiers or biometric information unless [the entity] first: (1) informs the subject...in writing that a biometric identifier or biometric information is being collected or stored; (2) informs the subject...in writing of the specific purpose and length of term for which a biometric identifier or biometric information is being collected, stored, and used; and (3) receives a written release executed by the subject of the biometric identifier or biometric information..."
-740 ILCS 14/15(b) (emphasis added). - 51.
-Defendant failed to comply with these BIPA mandates. - 52.
-Defendant is a company registered to do business in Illinois and thus qualifies as a "private entity" under BIPA.
-See 740 ILCS 14/10. - 53.
-Plaintiff and the Class are individuals who have had their "biometric identifiers" collected and/or captured by Defendant, as explained in detail above.
-See 740 ILCS 14/10. - 54.
-Plaintiff's and the Class's biometric identifiers were used to identify them and, therefore, constitute "biometric information" as defined by BIPA.
+740 ILCS 14/15(b) (emphasis added).

+59. Defendant failed to comply with these BIPA mandates.

+60. Defendant is a company registered to do business in Illinois and thus qualifies as a "private entity" under BIPA.
+See 740 ILCS 14/10.

+61. Plaintiff and the Class are individuals who have had their "biometric identifiers" collected and/or captured by Defendant, as explained in detail above.
+See 740 ILCS 14/10.

+62. Plaintiff's and the Class's biometric identifiers were used to identify them and, therefore, constitute "biometric information" as defined by BIPA.
 See 740 ILCS 14/10.